Luckydd99/Luckydd99.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: The one who attends the Master's in Cryptography
+subtitle: A Master's student in Cryptography
 ---

 My name is Luca Di Domenico.
 I am studying to become a cryptographer.
-It will come a time where, somewhere, I will be working hard to assure your privacy, or the privacy of someone else.
+It will come the time when I will be working hard to assure your privacy, or the privacy of someone else.

 ### My story